lizanx/CodingPath/Web/The-Odin-Project/Foundations/Foundations.md

 ### Name the 5 things your question should include
 1. The link to the chapter you're reading.
-2. The problem you want to solve and diffculties you meet.
+2. The problem you want to solve and difficulties you meet.
 3. The link to source code repo or online editor.
 4. The expected results and actual results.
 5. The methods you've tried.
-6. The devolopment setup/environment.
+6. The development setup/environment.

 ## Join the Odin Community
 ### How do you join The Odin Project’s Discord server?